shreya-ivy/Analysis-of-Investment-Trends-Preferences/README.md

 The following visualizations were developed to present insights from the dataset:

-# 1. Gender Distribution Analysis:
+# 1.Gender Distribution Analysis:

 - Visualization: # Pie Chart

 - Insight: The dataset is distributed among male and female participants, with males constituting the majority.

 # 2. Distribution Across Investment Avenues: